 Since commencing operations in mid-2015, substantially all of the Company's efforts have been focused on research, development, and the advancement of the Company's lead product candidate, KZR-616.
 The Company's ultimate success depends on the outcome of the ongoing research and development activities.
-The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of \$94.3 million as of March 31, 2020.
+The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of \$103.8 million as of June 30, 2020.
 The Company expects to incur additional losses in the future to conduct research and development and will need to raise additional capital to fully implement management's business plan.
 The Company intends to raise such capital through the issuance of additional equity, and potentially through borrowings, strategic alliances with partner companies and other licensing transactions.
 However, if such financing is not available at adequate levels, the Company may need to reevaluate its operating plans.
 Management believes that its existing cash, cash equivalents and marketable securities will be sufficient to fund the Company's cash requirements for at least 12 months following the issuance of these financial statements.

-In July 2019, the Company entered into an Open Market Sale Agreement SM (the "ATM Agreement") with Jefferies LLC ("Jefferies"), pursuant to which it may offer and sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of common stock having an aggregate offering price of up to \$50.0 million.
-Jefferies may sell the common stock by any method permitted by law deemed to be an "at-the-market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended, including sales made directly on or through The Nasdaq Global Select Market or on any other existing trading market for the Company's common stock.
-Any shares of common stock sold will be issued pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-232542).
-The Company will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of common stock sold through Jefferies under the ATM Agreement and also has provided Jefferies with indemnification and contribution rights.
-To date, the Company has not sold any shares of its common stock under the ATM Agreement.
+In July 2019, the Company entered into an Open Market Sale Agreement SM (the "ATM Agreement") with Jefferies LLC ("Jefferies"), pursuant to which the Company could offer and sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of common stock having an aggregate offering price of up to \$50.0 million.
+The ATM Agreement was terminated in June 2020.
+Prior to the termination, the Company did not sell any shares of its common stock pursuant to the ATM Agreement.
+Accordingly, the \$50.0 million of securities unsold pursuant to the ATM Agreement became available for issuance on the Company's shelf registration statement on Form S-3 (File No. 333-232542).

 On February 4, 2020, the Company completed an underwritten public offering of 18,965,385 shares of its common stock, which includes the full exercise of the underwriters' option to purchase additional shares of common stock, and, to certain investors in lieu thereof, pre-funded warrants to purchase 2,884,615 shares of its common stock at an exercise price of \$0.001 per share (the "February Offering").
 The public offering price of our common stock was \$2.60 per share and the public offering price of each pre-funded warrant was \$2.599 per underlying share.
-The net proceeds from the public offering were approximately \$53.4 million, after deducting underwriting discounts and commissions and other offering expenses paid by us.
-The Company's existing stockholder, Morningside Ventures, together with its affiliate, and certain of the Company's officers and directors purchased an aggregate of approximately \$22.9 million of common stock in the offering.
+The net proceeds from the February offering were approximately \$53.4 million, after deducting underwriting discounts and commissions and other offering expenses paid by us.
+The Company's existing stockholder, Morningside Ventures Investments Ltd, together with its affiliate, and certain of the Company's officers and directors purchased an aggregate of approximately \$22.9 million of common stock in the offering.